pydata/pydata-cookbook/README.md

 These dates are the

+- Sept 1st - Initial PR with title, abstract, and authors
 - Nov 15th - Initial submissions
 - Nov 22th - Reviewers assigned
 - Dec 30th - Reviews due